autogluon/autogluon/examples/automm/Kaggle-Pawpularity/README.md

  --`optimization`contains the configs in the optimization process, including but not limit to max training epochs, learning rate and warm up.
  - `seed`determines the random seed.

+### 1.3 Save Standalone Model
+In AutoMMPredictor, some pretrained models will be downloaded during training.
+These models also need to be saved for use in predicting after submission.
+You can open standalone in model saving to save the downloaded models.

+    predictor.save(path=save_standalone_path,standalone=True)

+## 2. Kaggle Kernel-only Competition with AutoGluon

+In a kaggle competition, especially a code competition, users cannot obtain AutoGluon resources through the network.
+To solve the problem, there are two key points:

+ - Get AutoGluon and its dependent libraries.
+ - Save the downloaded resources when saving your model.

+You can download [AutoGluon](https://github.com/awslabs/autogluon) and use the tools to train your own model locally.
+For using AutoGluon in kaggle submission, it should be uploaded to kaggle as a dataset.
+You can create a new dataset called "auotgluon" in kaggle.
+After that, finding AutoGluon at the installation path and upload it into the dataset.
+In this way, AutoGluon is introduced without network support in submission.
+Through the code follow, you can import AutoGluon in your work.

+    import sys
+    sys.path.append("../input/autogluon/")

+It should be noted that AutoGluon itself needs some dependencies which are not supported in the kaggle environment.
+They should be introduced the same way as Auotgluon.
+Currently, these libraries need to be imported manually:

+ - nptyping
+ - typish
+ - timm
+ - omegaconf
+ - antlr4

+Using the saved standalone model can avoid downloading models in submission.
+You can refer to *1.3* to save the standalone model.

 ## 3. Prediction in Kaggle Competitions

-In kaggle competitions, the predictor you trained will be used to predict the test dataset.
+Next, let's upload the predictor to Kaggle and use it to generate predictions on the test set.
 You should upload the AutoMMPredictor standalone save files as a dataset to kaggle and put it in the input data sources of your prediction code.
 You can load the AutoMMPredictor using the code follow.

     pretrained_model = predictor.load(path=save_standalone_path)